ssreelakshmi88/The-Indian-tuin-restaurant_PP4/README.md

  v.
 Finally, I want to make reservations and contact the restaurant, if necessary.

 - **Returning Visitor Goals**
+-

    i.
 As a returning visitor, I want share my experience through dedicated blog within the site.
-Furthermore, I should be able to comment on customer testimonials
+Furthermore, I should be able to comment on customer testimonials.

    ii.
 I want to convey my concerns and/or suggestions to the management.

    iii.
 As a returning visitor, I want to subscribe to restaurant’s newsletter for updates and interesting events.

 - **Frequent Visitor Goals**

   i.
 As a frequent visitor, I want to check if there any new blog posts.

    ii.
 As a frequent user, I can also send messages to the admin asking for new menu.